-- 1. To elect the two nominees named in the proxy statement as Class I directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
+- 1. To elect the two nominees named in the proxy statement as Class II directors, each to serve for a three-year term and until their respective successors are duly elected and qualified. - 2.
 To approve, on an advisory, non-binding basis, the compensation of our named executive officers. - 3.
-To approve, on an advisory, non-binding basis, the frequency of a shareholder vote to approve the compensation of the named executive officers. - 4.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2021. - 5.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2022. - 4.
 To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.
 At this time, we are not aware of any such other matters.

-You may vote if you were a holder of shares of voting common stock of record as of the close of business on September 18, 2020.
-If you do not plan to attend the virtual meeting and vote your shares of voting common stock during the virtual meeting, we urge you to vote your shares as instructed in the proxy statement.
+You may vote if you were a holder of shares of voting common stock of record as of the close of business on September 27, 2021.
+If you do not plan to attend the meeting and vote your shares of voting common stock during the meeting, we urge you to vote your shares as instructed in the proxy statement.
 Please complete, date, sign and return the accompanying proxy card, or submit your proxy electronically via the Internet or telephone.